LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

    The configuration should not be static but dynamic.
    We should use a tool or a program to communicate with te load balancer to tell it which server are up or down.
+Thanks to this, the configuration (when a new node is created or when one is down) will be done automatically and it would be less painful for the system administrator.

 4. <a name="M4"></a>**[M4]** __You probably noticed that the list of web application nodes is hardcoded in the load balancer